 Un-named Highland Regiments

-Film ‘Tunes of Glory’ - Uniformed as Camerons.
-(Regiment in book based on Gordon Highlanders.
+Film ‘Tunes of Glory’ - Hunting Scot tartan for the kilts.
+Lion rampant replaced the St Andrew of the Cameron's badge.
+The regiment in the book is based on Gordon Highlanders.
 See also the book George McDonald Fraser’s ‘The General Danced at Dawn’ which has characters very obviously based on the same real life people as Kennoway’s ‘Tunes of Glory’)

 TV Series ‘The Avengers’.
 Episode from 1st series ‘Esprit de Corps’.
 Duncan MacRae.
 Roy Kinnear, John Thaw.
 1960s Jacobites in Camerons uniform.